google-deepmind/exedec/README.md

 datasets locally just for testing purposes, but you can edit the scripts to generate larger datasets using a cloud computing platform.

+# Test Datasets

+For convenience and reproducibility, we provide the test datasets used in the ICLR'24 experiments. `data/test_data/` contains test problems for the experiments on Transformers trained from scratch, and `data/llm_data/` contains test problems and few-shot examples for the LLM experiments.

+`data/data_utils.py` contains details about the data format and provides helpful utility functions.

 # TODO
 everything below here is TODO